All About Pediatric Gliomas (Low and High Grade)

 Optic pathway glioma – This is a low-grade tumor that occurs in the optic nerve.
 The optic nerve is the nerve that goes to the eye.

-Tectal glioma – This is a low-grade tumor that occurs in the brainstem.
+Tectal glioma – This is a low-grade tumor that occurs near the brainstem.

 Oligodendroglioma – This is a very rare type of low-grade glioma.